Seiko: Seiko Prospex

 The Seiko Prospex series includes their professional series of watches such as their diving watches, which are typically ISO 6425 rated from 200 to 1000 metres of water resistance.
 Other watches in the Prospex line include field and pilot style watches.

 In 2021, Akio Naito, President of the Seiko Watch Corporation, said that enthusiasts' respect for the brand can "influence the wider range of consumers."
 This influence can be seen in the Prospex range, where Seiko fans' nicknames resulted in the company eventually adopting these product names.
 For example, Seiko's own London boutique identifies the Prospex SPB191J1 watch using the fans' sobriquet: "Nicknamed 'Shogun' by fans, meaning Japanese 'Commander-in-chief', because of its strong looks."

-In 2025, Seiko announced an boutique exclusive watch, Seiko Prospex 1968 Heritage Diver GMT.
+In 2025, Seiko announced a boutique exclusive watch, Seiko Prospex 1968 Heritage Diver GMT.
 The latest “Seashadow” Black Boutique Edition (SPB534) is a 500-piece limited run, exclusive to select boutiques like Seiko Bond Street, London.